shriniketan07/digital-clock/README.md

-# digital-clock
-digital clock using 8051 microcontroller
+# Digital Clock using 8051 Microcontroller 🕒